entropicalabs/entropica_qaoa/PackageOutline.md

 		since we don't have access to the backend of the wavefunction simulator, so we can't really implement automatic differentiation.
 How about finite differences?

+		EM:
+		---

+	    Honestly, I haven't thought too much about how one would do the automatic differentiation here.
+But one could just do the very naive thing and evaluate the cost function at \theta + \epsilon, and \theta - \epsilon, then get the gradient that way.
+In any case, I think this one might be a little ambitious for now, and I am not enitrely sure of the value it brings (in particular vs. the work it would take to implement well).

     """

 def PlotEquivalentAnnealingPath():